leiwang008/documents/kafka/how_to_support_oauthbearer_oidc_in_EasyKafka_for_Lyra.md

 5. By default, the build will be "**Dynamic Library (.dll)**", we probably need a **"Static Library" (everything in one big .lib file)**, right-click the "**librdkafak**" and select "**Properties**", and go to "**General -> Configuration Type**" and change it to "**Static library (.lib)**".
 ![Generate Static Libraries](img/generated_library_type.png?qc_blockWidth=393&qc_blockHeight=595)
 6. Then right-click the project "**librdkafka**" and select "**ReBuild**", and we will get the release build "**librdkafka.lib**" in folder like "win32\outdir\v143\x64\Release", copy this "librdkafka.lib" to "UE-EasyKafka\Source\ThirdParty\KafkaLib\lib\Win64" and modify "**KafkaLib.Build.cs**" to use this library instead of the old one.
-7. Then we do the same thing for project '**librdkafkacpp**' to build and get static library **librdkafkacpp.lib**, and replace the one in EasyKafka plugin.
+7. Then we do the same thing for project '**librdkafkacpp**' to build and get static library **librdkafkacpp.lib**, and replace the old one in EasyKafka plugin.
-8. When I build the SASConnector plugin code, I got the following errors
+8. When I build our plugin code, I got the following errors
 `Severity Code Description Project File Line Suppression State Details Error LNK2001 unresolved external symbol __imp_crc32 LyraStarterGame C:\repository\lyra-demo-kafka\LyraStarterGame\Intermediate\ProjectFiles\librdkafka.lib(rdkafka_admin.obj) 1`
 So I checked the "librdkafka" solution, I found that it depends some installed libraries which have been put in C:\sdk\librdkafka-2.4.0\vcpkg_installed\x64-windows\x64-windows\lib (libcurl.lib, libcrypto.lib, libssl.lib, zlib.lib,zstd.lib etc., **these are dynamic libraries by default, cannot be used directly**) and copied them to the "UE-EasyKafka\Source\ThirdParty\KafkaLib\lib\Win64" and modified the KafkaLib.Build.cs to include them
 9. After all these modifications, I successfully built the whole project